French and Benelux stocks-Factors to watch on July 20

 PARIS, July 20 Below are company-related news and stories from French and Benelux media which could have an impact on the region's markets or individual stocks.

-EDF The French power group confirmed its financial targets but said there could be outages in the second half of 2016 due to safety checks.
+EDF The French power group confirmed its financial targets but said there could be outages in the second half of 2016 due to generation checks.

 AREVA The French nuclear sector regulator ASN said it had suspended the test certificate for a steam generator at EDF's 900-megawatt-Fessenheim 2 reactor over irregularities revealed by a quality audit.
 The ASN launched an investigation after an audit by Areva at its Le Creusot site showed irregularities in the manufacturing tracking records of equipment for nuclear power plants.